-Adjust the shelves to match the way you use your refrigerator.
+Shelves can be adjusted to match the way you use your refrigerator.

 To remove shelves:

 - 1. Remove items from shelf.

 - 2. Tilt shelf up at front.

 - 3. Lift back of shelf.

 - 4. Pull shelf straight out.

 To replace shelves:

 - 1. Guide the rear shelf hooks into the slots in the shelf supports on cabinet wall. - 2.
 Tilt shelf up at front until hooks drop into slots.
 Lower front of shelf to level position.